 Once active duty ends, many veterans may consider getting life insurance.
-Most veterans are eligible to receive benefits from the Department of Veteran Affairs.
-Usually, veterans’ life insurance can last up to 120 days after service, but it’s important to have a plan ready once that time is up.1
+Most veterans are eligible to receive benefits from the U.S. Department of Veterans Affairs.
+Usually, veterans’ life insurance coverage lasts up to 120 days after if you decide to leave the service, but it’s important to have a plan ready once that time is up.1 Luckily, there are several options, including Aflac whole and term life insurance policies for individuals and families.
+Let’s dive deeper into how life insurance for veterans works and the different policies available so that you can find the best plan for you and your loved ones.

 Table of Contents